Livingston, New Jersey: Shopping and dining

 Although largely a bedroom community, there are many stores and restaurants located in Livingston, in three main shopping areas.
 The first area is located in the center of the town.
 It stretches along Livingston Avenue from Route 10 to Northfield Avenue.
 Historically, the area has been dominated by small local stores, but retains some national chain stores.
 With the addition of Livingston Town Center, classified as mixed-use development, new restaurants have opened as well, adding to the large number of locally owned establishments.

 The second area is the Livingston Mall located at the south-western corner of the town.
 Macy's occupies one of the original three wings the mall.
 Sears, the original anchor in the second wing, announced its closure in February 2020, while Lord & Taylor, the third original anchor, shut down on December 29, 2020.
 The fourth wing, added in 2008, is home of Barnes & Noble.
+Still open in February 2026, but with the numbers of shoppers diminishing and key anchors Macy's and Barnes & Noble planning to close, the mall has been described as a "zombie mall" that was "quiet, dim and stripped of the crowds" during the holiday shopping season, making the mall seem "basically dead".

 The third shopping area begins the Route 10 shopping corridor that extends to East Hanover.
-It includes the Route 10 Farmer's Market and Panevino Ristorante.

 Corporate residents

 Many office parks are located along Eisenhower Parkway on the western side of the town.
-There are a few headquarters of major companies including former CIT Group corporate headquarters, Inteplast Group headquarters, The Briad Group headquarters, and customer service and support center of Verizon New Jersey.
+There are a few headquarters of major companies including former CIT Group corporate headquarters, CoreWeave, Inteplast Group, The Briad Group, and customer service and support center of Verizon New Jersey.

 There are varieties of other services in the township.
 The Westminster Hotel is located on the western side of the town.
 Fitness facilities include West Essex YMCA.
 A Jewish Community Center with fitness center also exists just over the border in West Orange.

 Cooperman Barnabas Medical Center, a 597-bed hospital established in 1865, is located in the southern side of the town near West Orange and Millburn.

 Livingston also has a local Public-access television station (Livingston TV on Comcast TV-34 and Verizon FiOS 26), which is maintained by Livingston High School Students as well as the LPBC (Livingston Public Broadcasting Committee).